DIYtranscriptomics/DIYtranscriptomics.github.io/_projects/2019-01-11-Lecture_pre.markdown

 ## Lecture video

-> “Warning - this video lecture from 2020 and will soon be updated for 2021.”
+> “Warning - videos below are from 2020 lectures and will soon be updated for 2021.”

 ### Part 1 - History of sequencing and details of Illumina's 'Sequencing by Synthesis' (SBS) technology